By Amitai B.

 select user from users where user_name = ‘john’ and password = ‘password1’ or 1 =1

-The best way to avoid it is to escape SQL in the user inputs, and make where queries with parameters rather than integrate them in the query:
+The best way to avoid this is to escape SQL in the user inputs and make where queries with parameters rather than integrate them in the query:

 User.where(‘user_name = ? and password = ?’, ‘john, ‘password1).first

-A lot of web applications asks for the user’s login name and password, and then store it (usually in a cookie).
-Then they use it in the session in order to identify the user for everything he does.
+Many web applications ask for the user’s login name and password and then store it (usually in a cookie).
+Then they use the password in the session to identify the user for everything he/she does.

-The problem is if the attacker seizes the cookie, he can hijack the session and use it, because he has all the user’s permissions.
+The problem is if the attacker seizes the cookie.
+In that case, he/she can hijack the session and use it because he/she has all the user’s permissions.

-The way to prevent it is using SSL, this will make it very hard for the attacker to get the cookie.
+The way to prevent this is to use SSL, which will make it very hard for the attacker to eat (get) the cookie.

 config.force_ssl = true

-Defending web application is hard.
-But we cannot underestimate the risk to our application or our customers if we ignore it.
-In order to get complete or almost complete defence we need to put a lot of resources and even then we cannot be sure that we are 100% safe.
+Defending web applications is hard work, but we cannot underestimate the risk to our applications or our customers if we ignore hacking threats.
+In order to get complete or almost complete defense, we need to invest in a lot of resources and even then we cannot be sure that we are 100% safe.
 We need to define the level of protection that will match the data we are trying to defend.

-The good news are that with a very simple steps and by using frameworks like Rails we can improve the level of security that it will be very hard to be attacked.
+The good news is that with a few simple steps and by using frameworks like Rails, we can improve the level of security to the point that our system and applications will be very hard to attack or take down.

-Security issues should be handled through all the development lifecycle in order to improve it, from the design, through the implementation, the code review and the testing.
+Security issues should be handled through the development life cycle in order to improve it, from the design phase to implementation, as well as code review and testing.

 Remember, it takes one malicious user to destroy a good reputation.